Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 The leading error can be progressively improved by adding more terms to the corrector with appropriate constant prefactors.
-We invoke the following proposition from Ref.~\cite[Proposition~1]{LR01} for the prefactors. \begin{proposition} For any $s \in \R$, there exists a kernel $K$ such that
+We invoke the following proposition from Ref.~\cite[Proposition~1]{LR01} for the prefactors. \begin{proposition} For any $s \in \R$, the following equation holds

-where $\equiv_{(\geq2)}$ denotes equality modulo terms with degree $\geq 2$ in $B$ and where $B_n(x)$ are Bernoulli polynomial defined in \cref{eq:bernoli}. \end{proposition}
+where $\equiv_{(\geq2)}$ denotes equality modulo terms with degree $\geq 2$ in $B$ and $B_n(x)$ are Bernoulli polynomial in \cref{eq:bernoli}. \end{proposition}

 We remark that $s=1/2$ for PF2 and that $B_j(1/2)=0$ for all odd $j$.
 By these remarks and invoking the above proposition, we obtain